 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-Corpus Callosotomy (CC) is a surgical procedure to control generalized seizures, primarily atonic seizures (drop attacks), by cutting the corpus callosum.
+Corpus Callosotomy (CC), sometimes called split brain surgery, is a surgical procedure to control generalized seizures in children, primarily atonic seizures (drop attacks), by cutting the corpus callosum.
 The corpus callosum is a band of tissue that connects and transmits messages from one side of the brain to the other.
-Unlike a lobectomy, corpus callosotomy does not involve removing any portion of the brain.
+Unlike a lobectomy, CC does not involve removing any portion of the brain.

 Some children with generalized seizures that don’t have an identifiable focus that can be resected may also be candidates for CC.
-Drop attacks have a risk of injury to the child, and CC has been shown to reduce falls by about 70 percent.
-This surgery may not decrease occurrences of partial seizures.
+Drop attacks have a risk of injury to the child, and corpus callosotomy surgery has been shown to reduce falls by about 70 percent.
+This surgery may not decrease occurrence of partial seizures.

 Children are given a general anesthesia prior to the surgery.
 To prepare for the surgery, part of your child’s hair will be shaved.